godotengine/godot-docs/getting_started/step_by_step/splash_screen.rst

 --------

 This is a simple tutorial to establish the basic idea of how the GUI subsystem works.
-The goal is to create a really simple, static splash screen.
+The goal is to create a simple, static splash screen.

 .. image:: img/robisplash_result.png